OneProgGit/my-bevy-website-fixes/content/learn/quick-start/getting-started/setup.md

 ### Create a new Rust executable project

 First, navigate to a folder where you want to create your new project.
-Then, run the following command to create a new folder containing our rust executable project:
+Then, run the following commands to create a new folder containing our rust executable project and locate to it:

 ```sh
 cargo new my_bevy_game